All ingredients are individually packaged, but our central facility

 labels in your meal bag.

 You Will Need

-Bring a small pot with potatoes and enough water to cover to a boil.
+Bring a small pot with potato pieces and enough water to cover to a boil.
 Reduce to a simmer and cook until fork-tender, 12-15 minutes.

 Drain potatoes in a colander and return to pot.
-Add half the butter, ¼ the cream (reserve remaining of each for gravy), and ½ tsp. olive oil.
+Add half the butter, ¼ the cream (reserve remaining of each for gravy), ½ tsp. olive oil, and a pinch of salt.
 Mash until desired consistency is reached.
-Season with a pinch of salt.
 Cover and set aside.